Michael Allagas, et al., v. BP Solar International, Inc., et al.

 A large non-residential class member (LNR Class Member) is a class member that owns a non-residential photovoltaic system that includes Class Panels and, in total, is comprised of 400 or more modules of any kind.
 If a LNR Class Member has not yet requested commercial negotiation, then any rights under the Settlement have expired.
 LNR Class Members' warranty rights under BP's applicable Warranty Certificate remain undisturbed.

 • All Settlement Class Members will need to submit a Claim Form to receive benefits.
-If you did not receive a Claim Form in the mail, Claim Forms are available for download here or by calling 1-844-360-2767.
+Claim Forms are available for download here.
 Please submit your Claim Form as soon as possible; priority in scheduling will be based on the order in which Claim Forms are received.
-Please read the instructions carefully, and fill out the Claim Form and mail it.
-Please submit the Claim Form to:
+Please read the instructions carefully, fill out the Claim Form, submit the completed Claim Form to info@BPSolarSettlement.com.
+You can also submit a Claim Form online.

 • All Settlement Class Members will need to submit a Claim Form to receive benefits.
 Please be sure to list all model numbers, if known, in question B.3 of the Claim Form.
 Your Claim will be evaluated based on the type of Panels you are determined to have in your PV system.
-Please contact the Independent Claims Administrator for more information.
+Please email info@BPSolarSettlement.com or call 1-844-360-2767 for more information.

 • The claims period for both the Common Fund and the Claims Made Program began on February 6, 2017.
 Please see below for additional details concerning each claim category: